oliverfriedmann/metapostgraphs/README.md

 A library that allows you to draw graphs using metapost and latex.

-It is being developed and maintained at the chair for theoretical computer science of the University of Munich, Germany.
+Version 0.1

-Version 0.1 (c) Oliver Friedmann, University of Munich
+(c) Oliver Friedmann, University of Munich
+(c) Thomas D. Hansen, University of Tel Aviv

 See the demos folder for examples.